 2. Remove the material from the GBM LCD.
 (Not required for the flex PCB version)

 3. Using the include flat flex cable, connect one end to the adapter board (pins up).
 Next connect the GBM LCD (which you purchased separately) ribbon and back light cable.

-To insert the cables, you gently slide the notches up, insert the cable and slide the notches down again.
+To insert the cables, you gently slide the notches out, insert the cable and slide the notches in to secure the cable.